HomePhilosophy

 sketch rene descartes

-Portrait of René Descartes by Maurin, ca. 1820, via Meisterdrucke.
+Portrait of René Descartes by Maurin, c.
+1820.
+Source: Meisterdrucke

-René Descartes (1596-1650) was a French mathematician, scientist and philosopher.
-He was born and raised in France, but traveled extensively around Europe and spent most of his working life in the Dutch Republic.
+René Descartes (1596-1650) was a French philosopher, mathematician, and scientist.
+Born and raised in France, he traveled extensively around Europe and spent most of his working life in the Dutch Republic.

 rene descartes meditations

-Title page of the Meditations, via Wikimedia Commons.
+Title page of the Meditations, 1641.
+Source: Wikimedia Commons.

 In 1641, Descartes published his Meditations on First Philosophy.
-He wrote the work in Latin and it contains critical responses from thinkers including Thomas Hobbes and Pierre Gassendi (as well as Descartes’ replies to them).
+Written in Latin, it contains critical responses from thinkers including Thomas Hobbes and Pierre Gassendi (as well as Descartes’ replies to them).

-The Meditations are important because they set out Descartes’ epistemology.
-Descartes is seeking a specific kind of knowledge which some academics have referred to as ‘perfect knowledge’.
+The Meditations are important because they set out René Descartes’ epistemology.
+Descartes seeks a specific kind of knowledge, which some academics have referred to as “perfect knowledge” or “irrefutable knowledge.”
 Descartes describes this in the Meditations thus: “[As] soon as we think that we correctly perceive something, we are spontaneously convinced that it is true.
-Now if this conviction is so firm that it is impossible for us ever to have any reason for doubting what we are convinced of, then there are no further questions for us to ask: we have everything that we could reasonably want” (Cottingham et al, 1984).
+Now, if this conviction is so firm that it is impossible for us ever to have any reason for doubting what we are convinced of, then there are no further questions for us to ask: we have everything that we could reasonably want” (Cottingham et al, 1984).

 Cogito Ergo Sum, or “I Think, Therefore I am”, in the Meditations